Eden-N-H/EchoSentiment/README.md

 The below instructions are for running the webscraper API prototypes:

-Disclaimer: AI was utilized to assist in the generation of some segments of code.
+Disclaimer: AI was utilized to assist in the generation/refinement of some segments of code.

 ## **Twitter API Requirements**